Facilitator Support

-Part of being an Empathy Circle facilitator is to be part of a community and have mutual support from other facilitators.
-That is so you can support each other when you host Empathy Circles, Cafes, and other projects.
+Part of being an Empathy Circle facilitator is to be part of a community and have mutual support from other facilitators so you can support each other when you host Empathy Circles, Cafes, and other projects.
 As a facilitator, it is important to have as much personal support as possible.
-By support, we mean where you can share and be empathically heard, feel a connection, or get assistance, have a sense of community, have questions answered, etc. It might feel stressful, anxious, confusing, overwhelming to facilitate Empathy Circles.
+By support, we mean where you can share and be empathically heard, feel a connection, get assistance, have a sense of community, have questions answered etc. because it can feel stressful and overwhelming to facilitate Empathy Circles.

 This is especially true when we move into conflict resolution which can feel quite stressful and challenging.
-Also when facilitating circles with people who are dealing with deep emotional issues like alienation, depression, grief, trauma, anger, mental illness, dysfunction, addiction, etc. We need to support each other in facilitation.
+When facilitating circles with people who are dealing with deep emotional issues like alienation, depression, grief, trauma, anger, mental illness, dysfunction, addiction, etc. We need to support each other in facilitation.

 Your Empathy Buddy Call: Facilitator Community and Mutual Support